oluwatobi1/Codematic-JSE/README.md

 *  **URL Params**

-   _URL params are, specified in accordance with 0the name mentioned in URL section._
+   _URL params are, specified in accordance with the name mentioned below._

    **Required:**